briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

             2. _(2)_ An unborn human who is viable.

-        2. _(B)_ As used in any section contained in Part Five - General Offenses Code that does not set forth a criminal offense, “person” includes an individual, corporation, business trust, estate, trust, partnership and association.
+        2. _(B)_ As used in any section contained in Part Five - General Offenses Code that does not set forth a criminal offense, "person" includes an individual, corporation, business trust, estate, trust, partnership and association.

         3. _(C)_ As used in subsection (o)(1)A. hereof:

-            1. _(1)_ “Unborn human” means an individual organism of the species Homo sapiens from fertilization until live birth.
+            1. _(1)_ "Unborn human" means an individual organism of the species Homo sapiens from fertilization until live birth.

-            2. _(2)_ “Viable” means the stage of development of a human fetus at which there is a realistic possibility of maintaining and nourishing of a life outside the womb with or without temporary artificial life-sustaining support.
+            2. _(2)_ "Viable" means the stage of development of a human fetus at which there is a realistic possibility of maintaining and nourishing of a life outside the womb with or without temporary artificial life-sustaining support.

-    2. _(2)_ Notwithstanding subsection (o)(1)A. hereof, in no case shall the portion of the definition of the term “person” that is set forth in subsection (o)(1)A.2. hereof be applied or construed in any section contained in Part Five - General Offenses Code that sets forth a criminal offense in any of the following manners:
+    2. _(2)_ Notwithstanding subsection (o)(1)A. hereof, in no case shall the portion of the definition of the term "person" that is set forth in subsection (o)(1)A.2. hereof be applied or construed in any section contained in Part Five - General Offenses Code that sets forth a criminal offense in any of the following manners: